PedroDSFerreira/eagl.ai/README.md

 Make sure to pick a model size that your GPU/CPU and memory can comfortably support.

+## Demo

+You can try the project online at: [https://eagle-ai.griffin-frog.ts.net/](https://eagle-ai.griffin-frog.ts.net/)

+- **Database refresh:** The database is automatically refreshed every hour.
+All data will be reset at that time.

+> ⚠️ **Warning:**
+> Do **not** enter any personal or sensitive information.
+All data is temporary and publicly accessible.

 ## License
 This project is licensed under the [MIT License](LICENSE).